7 months ago

 Interested companies should contact Slator Research Director Esther Bond to submit their company for inclusion in the next release of the Slator 2021 LSPI.
 Please contact Slator Commercial Director Andrew Smart if you would like to discuss our advisory services, including a strategy review, senior management workshop, technology assessment, or custom industry research.

-Nearly 200 LSPs participated in the initial launch of the 2021 LSPI.
+200 LSPs participated in the initial launch of the 2021 LSPI.
 About 15 companies specifically declined to participate in the 2021 LSPI, including some featured in previous years.

 - Unless otherwise noted, the LSPI figures reflect revenues obtained for the company’s fiscal year and, therefore, do not always represent the calendar year.